twollnik/YETI/docs/user/config.rst

   format you are working with.
   If you don't specify a ``validation_function`` in the configuration file, validation is skipped.

-Take a look at the docs page for the strategy you want to use to see which functions you should pass in the configuration file or consult the example configs in ``example/example_configs/``.
+Take a look at the docs page for the strategy you want to use to see which functions you should specify in the configuration file or consult the example configs in ``example/example_configs/``.

 *Example*: